 Medical products containing a combination of new drugs, biological products, or medical devices may be regulated as "combination products" in the U.S. A combination product generally is defined as a product comprised of components from two or more regulatory categories, such as drug/device, device/biologic, or drug/biologic.
 Each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a new drug, biologic, or device.
 In order to facilitate premarket review of combination products, the FDA designates one of its centers to have primary jurisdiction for the premarket review and regulation of both components.
 We expect that the Center for Drug Evaluation and Research will have primary jurisdiction over out EGP-437 Combination Product.
-The determination whether a product is a combination product or two separate products is made by the FDA on a case-by-case basis.
-We have had discussions with the FDA about the status of our EGP-437 Combination Product as a combination product and we have been told that the FDA considers our product a combination drug/device.
+The determination we have been told that the FDA considers our product a combination product and we have been told that the FDA considers our product a combination drug/device.